 Vasilopita – The Story Behind the Greek New Year’s Cake

-The Vasilopita takes its name from Saint Basil (Vassilios) of Caesaria, whose name day is celebrated on the first of January, New Year’s Day.
+The Vasilopita takes its name from Saint Basil (Vassilios) of Caesarea, whose name day is celebrated on the first of January; New Year’s Day.

-Legend has it, that Saint Basil (330 AD-379 AD), Bishop of Caesaria, suggested to the citizens of Caesaria, that maybe they could find it in their hearts, to raise money, to prevent the siege of the city by the Romans.
+Legend has it that Saint Basil (330 AD-379 AD), Bishop of Caesarea (in Cappadocia a province of the Roman Empire in Anatolia modern central-eastern Turkey) suggested to his citizens that maybe they could find it in their hearts, to raise money to prevent the siege of the city by the Romans.

-Without hesitation, the citizens agreed; they would do anything possible to save their city from the Romans, even if it meant living in poverty.
+They would do anything possible to save their city from the Romans even if it meant living in poverty.

 Each one them donated whatever they could in gold and jewelry.

-The Romans were so astonished by this unselfish act of giving, they forgot all about the siege and never even took the valuables gathered up by people of Caesaria.
+The Romans were so astonished by this unselfish act of giving they forgot all about the siege and never even took the valuables gathered up by people of Caesarea.

 This is when Basil had an “Epiphany moment”; he would bake loaves of bread, lots of them and within each loaf would be concealed items of jewelry and gold and distribute them amongst his people.